arbalest/vue-electron-quick-start/README.md

 This project can be used either by cloning it and using it as a starting point for a project, or by copying the `dev` and `electron-start` entries from the `package.json` scripts section, and copying the `./electron` folder into your own existing project.

+## Additional Notes

+When using a project based on vue-cli with Electron, in order to load Electron NodeJS modules using Electron's require, rather than Webpack's loader, we should use `window.require`, e.g.

+`const fs = window.require('fs');`

 ## Run for Development

 To run the project for development: